Sergio-PB/artisanai-test/infrastructure/README.md

 1. Ensure there's a `build` directory in the frontend module
+    * Configure your `../artisanai-chat-widget/.env` to point to a static domain name

     * Running `npm run build` in `../artisanai-chatbot-widget` does the trick.